Key Achievement

 If orbitron velocity is changing in already-aligned shells, this represents acceleration of orbitrons.

-• Pressure wave applying force to orbitrons
+• Aether pressure wave applying force to orbitrons

-• Orbitrons accelerating through bonding shells
+• Orbitrons accelerating through valence shells via transport shell networks

 • Shells must adjust geometry to accommodate changing flow